br4nnigan/Reddit-Enhancement-Suite/CONTRIBUTING.md

 1. To add new modules or hosts, see [Adding new files](#adding-new-files).

 1. To check code style and autofix some formatting errors, see [Lint and test commands](#lint-and-test-commands).

+1. [Come chat with us on IRC](https://webchat.snoonet.org/#enhancement) if you would like to implement a new feature.
+It is the quickest way to get a response from the development team.

 ## Building development versions of the extension